SusyCatV2/Roblox-Executor-Definitions/README.md

 # Roblox Executor Definitions
-Definitions for exploit enviroment using VS Code's [Luau Language Server](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp)
+Modular definitions for an exploit enviroment using VS Code's [Luau Language Server](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp)

 ## What is this?
-This project provides you with type definitions for Roblox exploit enviroment based on [Zenith executor documentation](https://docs.zenith.win/).
+This project provides you with type definitions neede for a Roblox exploit enviroment based on [Zenith executor](https://docs.zenith.win/) (This will work with any executor, just make sure to not use any functions that are not supported).
 This also adds autocomplete (Monaco) and type checking for executor exclusive functions.

 ## Instalation:
 1) Install [VS Code](https://code.visualstudio.com/) (Of course);